geodynamics/aspect/cookbooks/muparser_temperature_example/doc/muparser_temperature_example.md

 $5000 \times 1000$ km, with free-slip velocity boundary conditions.
 The material parameters are constant within the box (set using the &ldquo;simple&rdquo; material model).
-The initial thermal structure has two parts divided at $xtr=2200$&nbsp;km.
+The initial thermal structure has two parts divided at $xtr=2200$ km.
 The temperature in each region is defined using the equation for a half-space cooling model:
 $$T(x,y) = T_s + (T_m  - T_s) \erf{(\frac{y}{2\sqrt{\kappa x/v}})}$$ where
 $\erf$ is the error function, $T_m$ is the mantle temperature, $T_s$ is the